 The Bank's subsidiary, Stefnir Asset Management Company (Stefnir), is also part of the Asset management division.
-Stefnir hf. is Iceland's largest fund management company with assets of around ISK 386 billion under active management.
+Stefnir is Iceland's largest fund management company with assets of around ISK 413.6 billion under active management.
 Stefnir caters for both retail and professional clients with the aim of managing its clients' assets as best serves their interests.
 The company was founded in 1996 and its employees possess on average over 10 years' experience in the financial market.
 Stefnir has 16 specialists in four teams managing a diverse collection of mutual, investment and institutional investment funds.
 The company also manages assets of several limited partnerships that have been established around private equity investments in well known Icelandic companies.
-Stefnir is wholly-owned by the Bank and had 20 FTEs at 31 December 2012.
+Stefnir is wholly-owned by the Bank and had 23 FTEs at 30 September 2014.

-By the end of 2012, the Bank had consolidated assets under management of ISK 820 billion.
-Asset Management had 35 FTEs at 31 December 2012.
+As at 30 September 2014, the Bank had consolidated assets under management of ISK 908 billion.
+Asset Management had 35 FTEs at 30 September 2014.